TarsCloud/TarsFoundation/Community/Project Governance Model.md

 - TOC reviews the proposal during a regular meeting and schedules a time for presentation in the next meeting.
 - The PMC or important committer(s) of the proposed project is/are invited to attend and present the proposal to the TOC members.
 - The TOC members may engage with the project to ask further questions along with the PMC or important committer(s).
-- TOC will vote to pass the submitted project proposal and decide the respective project stage (Sandbox/Incubation) with a simple majority rule.
+- TOC will vote to pass the submitted project proposal into incubation with a simple majority rule.

 ## Project Incubation Process